newrelic/newrelic-telemetry-sdk-java/README.md

 Dimensional Metrics in New Relic!
 No agent required.
 Instrument to your heart's content!

-Most recently published version : 0.2.0
+For the most recently published version, see [Releases](https://github.com/newrelic/newrelic-telemetry-sdk-java/releases)

 ### Getting Started: Requirements

 * Java 8 or greater
 * For IDEA:
     * lombok plugin installed
-    * annotation processing enabled for the project
+    * Annotation processing enabled for the project (Sample instructions can be found [here](https://immutables.github.io/apt.html) for popular IDEs)
 * Docker & docker-compose must be installed for integration testing

 ### Sample code